yuchenfany/AI-Therapist/README.md

 Introduction: Our program has a variety of features and we plan to implement more.

-Content Recommendations based on mood -> User will input how his/her day went in a few sentences.
+1. Content Recommendations -> User will input how his/her day went in a few sentences.
 Using natural language processing, we will detect how the user is feeling and respond sympathetically as well as use a recommender system to show them content that will help.
 For example, if the user is feeling anxious/worried we will show them meditation/yoga content, breathing exercises, etc.

-CBT -> We have a customized plan tailored to treat anxiety and depression using cognitive behavioral therapy tools.
+2. CBT Program -> We have a customized plan tailored to treat anxiety and depression using cognitive behavioral therapy tools.
 The user is guided through a series of lessons to effectively target symptoms & learn new lessons.

-Chatbot -> Simple chat system where bot will respond sympathetically to any user input.
+3. Chatbot -> Simple chat system where bot will respond sympathetically to any user input.